-The SREC is sold separately from the electricity and represents the “solar” aspect of the electricity that was produced.
 The value of an SREC is determined by the market subject to supply and demand constraints.
 SRECs can be sold to electricity suppliers needing to meet their solar RPS requirement.

 The DESEU supports the RPS standard and therefore supports the SREC market with programs.

 In 2011, the Delaware legislature amended the solar portion of the state Renewable Portfolio Standard (RPS) to switch the burden of acquiring SRECs away from the power providers to the electric distribution companies in Delaware.
 This amendment drastically reduced the number of buyer participants, effectively making Delmarva Power, the largest electric distribution utility in Delaware, the de-facto long term buyer for the majority of the DE SREC requirement.
 In response, Delmarva Power proposed the implementation of an SREC procurement program, called the SREC Delaware Procurement Program that provides long-term contracts to SREC sellers on a competitive basis.

 Delmarva, which has selected the DESEU to operate the program, plans to run at least one solicitation each year in order to fulfill its long-term SREC needs.

 The SREC Delaware Program holds an annual procurement for customers who what to participate in the Program.
 Each procurement is unique and divides solar properties into tiers based on their attributes, such as system size, interconnection date, and ownership type.
 Each procurement is bid-based — meaning that the lowest bids are accepted in each tier.